kanha165/number_guessing_game/README.md

 # Numer_guessing_game
-A simple Python number guessing game where the computer picks a random number  and the user tries to guess it.
+A simple Python number guessing game where the computer picks a random number  and the user tries to guess it...